giazi-consults/skills.communicate-with-markdown/index.md

 - [ ] Reasearch Topics and expand
   - [ ] Code Snippet details
   - [ ] Lists and action deep dive

+> Somehow the lesson accepted the change anyway

+- [ ] GitHub Pages is a good place for public exposure
+- [ ] Create Something Worthy
+- [ ] Share it